pressbooks/pressbooks/README.md

 Installing the Plugin
 ---------------------

 PressBooks is not for use on an existing blog.
-Instead it should be used with a fresh, mulit-site WordPress install.
+Instead it should be used with a fresh, multisite WordPress install.

 Requirements
 ------------

-PressBooks works with PHP 5.4.X and WordPress 3.5.1 Lower versions are not supported.
+PressBooks works with PHP 5.4.X and WordPress 3.5.1.
+Lower versions are not supported.

 Disclaimers
 -----------